temporalio/documentation/docs/server/production-deploy.md

   They are also include the `namespace` tag.
   Additional information is available in [this forum post](https://community.temporal.io/t/metrics-for-monitoring-server-performance/536/3).

+Temporal is highly scalable due to its event sourced design — we have load tested up to 200 million concurrent workflow executions.
+Every shard is low contention by design — it is very difficult to oversubscribe to a task queue in the same cluster.
+That said, here are some guidelines as to common bottlenecks:

+- Usually the limiting factor of scaling is the database connection getting saturated; therefore you will want to monitor `ScheduleToStart` latency to look out for this.
+- Temporal Server's Frontend service is more CPU bound, whereas the History and Matching services require more matching.
+- See the **Server Limits** section below for other limits you will want to monitor, including event history length.

+You should be able to tell when workers are underprovisioned for a given task queue.
+The default is 4 workers which should handle no more than 300 messages per second.
+Scaling will depend on your workload.
+For example, you can scale up to 10 workers for a task queue with 500 messages per second.

 ## Server limits

 Running into limits can cause unexpected failures, so be mindful when you design your systems.